alhan12/Tec_project/README.md

 This project is part of  a test for a Research Programmer and Data Scientist position at the Decision Sciences Research Center at Tecnologico de Monterrey.

-The project consist of 5 questions about the CO2 emission throughout the world and study the impact of many varaibles.
+The project consists of 5 questions about CO2 emissions worldwide and studies the impact of many variables.
 ## Package
 pip install numpy pandas matplotlib seaborn wbgapi scikit-learn plotly -U kaleido